Fact or Fiction? Investigating 7 Common Fertility & Pregnancy Myths

 How Long After Quitting Smoking Does Male Fertility Improve?

 Three months is a reasonable amount of time to see fertility improvements in men after quitting smoking.
 Going without smoking for this amount of time should allow for a full cycle of sperm to mature.
-Dominion Fertility offers semen analysis assessments to men to understand the current condition of their semen.
+Dominion Fertility offers to men to understand the current condition of their semen.

 How Long After Quitting Smoking Does Egg Quality Improve?

-Delay in conception for a 12-month period was noted to be 54% higher in women who smoked according to an American Society for Reproductive Medicine study.
+Delay in conception for a 12-month period was noted to be 54% higher in women who smoke.
 Smoking for women leads to decreased egg quality and quality and overall fertility rates.

 There is evidence that smoking is also associated with an increased risk of ectopic pregnancy, miscarriage, and early menopause.
 Also, smokers require almost twice the number of IVF attempts to conceive than nonsmokers.
 Long story short – if you want to become pregnant and have a higher chance at carrying a baby to full term, then quit smoking.